 I fix myself with burns and stitches.
 My work is a product of the relationships and interactions of my life.
 By turning memories into spectacle, I make a space to explore the discomfort of touch.

-Quiet violence laced with a bit of humor remains ever present in my work, as a way to confront my own fragility as a person.
-The want to be needed, used, remembered paired with playful, tempting and lonely thoughts are felt by all.
-These feelings then manifest, by taking control of the objects around me, to fill the void left by past relationships.
-Through repetitive use and tedious behavior, I create rituals that speak to unseen labor that is the underbelly of domestic life.
+Sewing until my fingers are swollen and blistered.
+Quiet violence laced with a bit of humor joins, as a way to confront my own fragility as a person.
+The feelings of only ever wanting to be equal with other people manifest, by taking control of the objects around me, to fill the void left by past relationships.
+Repeatedly switching between meditative, therapeutic, and self-punishment behavior, I create rituals that speak to unseen labor and tenderness of my past.

 Found and fabricated combine in uncanny intimacies that engage with desire, and open a dialog about contemporary femininity, consent, power, and accessibility.
 A confrontation between arousal and partial discomfort, the suppression of desire into labor, and the excitement/guilt that grows from the tension.